gve-sw/SDWAN_Data_Prefix_Nslookup/README.md

 # Automation of Data Prefix List updation on vManage
-This script intends to automate the query new prefixes related to a domain and update the same to the data prefix list on vManage
+New prefixes are added to a domain time to time.
+This script intends to automate the querying for new prefixes related to a domain and update the same to the data prefix list on vManage without human intervention.

 #### Author: